Bitcoin is made up of blocks.

 Bitcoin miners get paid all the transaction fees in the block they mine.
-So as such, it is in their interests to maximize the amount of money they make when they create a block.
-So what they do is pick the 1,000,000 bytes of transactions that results them getting paid the most money.
+So as such, it is in their interest to maximize the amount of money they make when they create a block.
+So what they do is pick the 1,000,000 bytes of transactions that result in them getting paid the most money.

-From a bitcoin miner perspective, they don't care of the value of a transaction, but just the size (amount of bytes), because they are only allowed to create blocks of 1,000,000 bytes or less.
+From a Bitcoin miner's perspective, they don't care about the value of a transaction, but just the size (amount of bytes), because they are only allowed to create blocks of 1,000,000 bytes or less.
 So miners don't consider the absolute fee a transaction has, but rather, the fee per byte.

 Sometimes you don't need such high confidence (e.g. it's not important, or you have a way of fee bumping), so you can get away with much lower fees.

-The fee estimates are simply generated by calling calling
+The way we calculate our fee estimates is by calling

 estimatesmartfee $n on bitcoin core (0.16.0).
 The chart is generated by dumping the mempool and doing some smart sorting.